 Here are a few general eating tips:

 - try not to skip meals or go for long periods without eating.

 - drink plenty of fluids during the day – particularly water.

 - restrict the foods and drinks that trigger your IBS.

-- make a food diary to help monitor which foods flare your symptoms.
+- keep a food diary to help monitor which foods cause your symptoms to flare up.

-Many people find that exercise helps to relieve the symptoms of IBS.
-It is important that you find an exercise activity that you will really like so that you can continue with this until it becomes a part of your daily lifestyle, and not start something that you are going to quit after a limited period.
-The type of exercise that you do may also help to reduce your stress levels, which can also reduce the frequency of IBS attacks as well as the severity of your symptoms.
+Some people find that exercise helps to relieve the symptoms of IBS.
+It’s important to find an exercise activity that you enjoy to help it become part of your daily lifestyle.
+The type of exercise you do may also help to reduce your stress levels, which can also reduce the frequency of IBS attacks as well as the severity of your symptoms.
 This could include physical activities such as yoga, pilates or tai chi.
 Even straight forward regular exercise such as running, walking, or swimming can help to reduce stress.

 Alternatively you may wish to try other relaxation techniques such as meditation or breathing exercises.